-Building a definitive list of services that require SLOs can be challenging, because an application often consists of many endpoints with complex interdependencies.
+Building a definitive list of services that require an SLO can be challenging, because an application often consists of many endpoints with complex interdependencies.

 Begin your SLO journey with pragmatism.
 Start by defining a broader, simpler set of SLOs that are driven by what your customers care about most and what your team can control.
-As your teams align around a defined set of SLOs, you can then begin to fine-tune and add more complexity.
+As your teams better align around SLOs, you can then begin to fine-tune and add more complexity.

 Once you have an inventory of services, begin to gather the information you need to define the SLOs for those services.
 Interviews with customers that depend on your services are often valuable for understanding service expectations.
-For example, to define SLOs for internal teams, ask questions like:
+For example, to define SLOs for internal teams, New Relic, ask questions such as: